S0AndS0/Perinoid_Pipes/Script_Helpers/ReadMe.md

 > This script is referenced within
 > [../Documentation/Paranoid_Pipes_Scenario_Three.md](../Documentation/Paranoid_Pipes_Scenario_Three.md)
 > as an example of using customized named pipe listener scripts written over SSH.
-> This example is a bit more advanced and intended for use in VPS (Virtual Private
+> This example is a bit more advanced and intended for use on VPS (Virtual Private
-> Server) environments that are *rented* and perhaps less than trust worthy in
+> Server) or other environments that are rented and perhaps less than swift in
 > their own operational security practices.

 ## Licensing notice for scripts/code examples